jacobpretorius/Ubuntu-17-Desktop-Unbloated/README.md

 unbloat17_vb.sh -> unbloats, updates, and prepares for VirtualBox GuestAdditions installation.

-unbloat17_vb_tools.sh -> same as above and installs Visual Studio Tools.
+unbloat17_vb_tools.sh -> same as above and installs Visual Studio Tools (x64).

-unbloat17_tools.sh -> unbloats, updates, and installs Visual Studio Tools.
+unbloat17_tools.sh -> unbloats, updates, and installs Visual Studio Tools (x64).

+for x32 use the \_32 version instead.

 ## Usage
 Download the desired edition of the script (eg with sudo wget)